oneapi-src/oneDAL/docs/source/onedal/appendix/decision-tree.rst

 the figure below, where:

 -  Each internal (non-leaf) node denotes a test on features
--  Each branch descending from node corresponds to an outcome of the test
+-  Each branch descending from a non-leaf node corresponds to an outcome of the test
 -  Each external node (leaf) denotes the mentioned simple model